fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-4-2.md

 Note that `withStyles` is demonstrating a specific rule, where a class (like `StyledClass`) that extends a value that’s generic and bounded by an abstract constructor (like `Ctor`) has to also be declared `abstract`.
 This is because there’s no way to know if a class with *more* abstract members was passed in, and so it’s impossible to know whether the subclass implements all the abstract members.

-You can read up more on abstract construct signatures [on its pull request](https://github.com/microsoft/TypeScript/pull/36392).
+You can read up more on abstract construct signatures [on its pull request ↗](https://github.com/microsoft/TypeScript/pull/36392).

 ## Understanding Your Project Structure With `--explainFiles` {#understanding-your-project-structure-with---explainfiles}